blbadger/blbadger.github.io/neural-networks.md

 a' = a + \epsilon * \mathrm{sign}(g)
 $$

-where the $\mathrm{sign}()$ function the real-valued elements of a tensor $a$ to either 1 or -1, or more precisely this function $f: \Bbb R \to \{ -1, 1 \}$ depending on the sign of each element $a_n \in a$.
+where the $\mathrm{sign}()$ function the real-valued elements of a tensor $a$ to either 1 or -1, or more precisely this function

+$$
+f: \Bbb R \to \{ -1, 1 \}
+$$

+depending on the sign of each element $a_n \in a$.
 This is known as the fast gradient sign method, and has been reported to yield adversarial examples for practically any CIFAR image dataset input when applied to a trained AlexNet architecture.

 What this procedure accomplishes is to change the input by a small amount (determined by the size of $\epsilon$) in the direction that makes the cost function $J$ increase the most, which intuitively is effectively the same as making the input a slightly different in precisely the direction per pixel that makes the neural network less accurate.